VT-Magnum-Research/sodacloud/README.md

 ……
 }
 ```
--How to bind objects
+5. How to bind objects

 To bind an object, call the function soda.bind(object, SVC_NAME); Where the first parameter is the object to be bind and the second parameter is the String of its SVC name.

 ```java
 soda.bind(reports, MaintenanceReports.SVC_NAME);
 ```
-- How dynamic proxies are created
+6. How dynamic proxies are created

 After the call of soda.bind(), the proxies of the object are created automatically by Soda.
 The process happens in DefaultNamingService.java.